Strongly nonfinitely based monoids: Main result

 Let $\mathbf{w}$ be a word.
 For $X\subseteq\alf(\mathbf{w})$, we denote by $\mathbf{w}(X)$ the word obtained from $\mathbf{w}$ by removing all occurrences of variables from $\alf(\mathbf{w})\setminus X$.
 An occurrence of a word $\mathbf{u}$ in a word $\mathbf{w}$ as a \emph{factor} is any decomposition of the form $\mathbf{w}=\mathbf{v}'\mathbf{u}\mathbf{v}''$ where the words $\mathbf{v}',\mathbf{v}''$ may be empty.
 If such a decomposition of $\mathbf{w}$ is unique, then we say that the factor $\mathbf{u}$ occurs in $\mathbf{w}$ once; otherwise, $\mathbf{u}$ occurs in $\mathbf{w}$ more than once.

-\begin{proposition} Suppose that $\mathbf C$ is a class of finite semigroups and for each semigroup $S \in \mathbf C$, there exist an infinite sequence $\{\mathbf u_n\approx \mathbf v_n\}$ of identities holding in $S$ and an infinite sequence $\{X_n\}$ of sets of variables such that \begin{itemize} \item[\textup{(P0)}] $\mathbf u_n(X_n)\ne \mathbf v_n(X_n)$; \item[\textup{(P1)}] for all variables $y,z$, the word $yz$ occurs in $\mathbf u_n(X_n)$ as a factor at most once; \item[\textup{(P2)}] for every variable $z$, there are at least $n$ pairwise distinct variables between any two occurrences of $z$ in $\mathbf u_n(X_n)$. \end{itemize} Then the $i$-Catalan monoid $IC_4$ is inherently nonfinitely based relative to $\mathbf C$. \end{proposition}
+\begin{proposition} Suppose that $\mathbf C$ is a class of semigroups and for each semigroup $S\in\mathbf C$ such that the $i$-Catalan monoid $IC_4$ belongs to the variety $\var S$, there exist an infinite sequence $\{\mathbf u_n\approx \mathbf v_n\}$ of identities holding in $S$ and an infinite sequence $\{X_n\}$ of sets of variables such that \begin{itemize} \item[\textup{(P0)}] $\mathbf u_n(X_n)\ne \mathbf v_n(X_n)$; \item[\textup{(P1)}] for all variables $y,z$, the word $yz$ occurs in $\mathbf u_n(X_n)$ as a factor at most once; \item[\textup{(P2)}] for every variable $z$, there are at least $n$ pairwise distinct variables between any two occurrences of $z$ in $\mathbf u_n(X_n)$. \end{itemize} Then the $i$-Catalan monoid $IC_4$ is inherently nonfinitely based relative to the class\/ $\mathbf C$. \end{proposition}